Tktech2/RunMultipleAPICalls/README.md

 # RunMultipleAPICalls
- Fire Multiple Rest API In Parallel in C#
+ Fire Multiple Rest API In Parallel.
+This simple project in C#.Net shows how you can make many requests and use the same time that one request takes.